astrid-project/polycube_probes/README.md

-# NTP Probe artifacts
+# NTP/DNS Probe artifacts

-These artifacts can be used to create the nine nodes (POD) for NTP probing.
+These artifacts can be used to create the nine nodes (POD) for NTP/DNS DDoS attack probing.

 ## Description